 Chicago is one of the most iconic cities in the US and it is easy to see why with its miles of sparkling sky scrapers, rich history, & pristine location along Lake Michigan.
 Escaping the heat in Cincinnati for a few days, we heading north to explore the windy city.
-This Chicago travel guide highlights where to stay & the top 10 things to see in the city …
+This Chicago travel guide highlights where to stay, what to pack, & the top 10 things to see in the city …

 Chicago Travel Guide

 Chicago can be hot in the summer!
 I like to pack organic cotton shirts that are super light weight (such as this amazing Everlane Crewneck Tee) and fun dresses that I can wear during the day or at night for dinner (such as this Club Monaco dress).
 We tend to walk around the city so having comfortable shoes are ideal, such as these Cole Haan Grand Crosscourt Slip-On Sneaker.
 Also, every time we go to Chicago it tends to rain so I always pack a rain jacket.
 This Cole Haan Travel Packable Rain Jacket is ideal and packs into a tiny pocket that slips easily into my purse.

 Where to Stay